TheThingSystem/steward-ios-library/Bootstrap/README.md

     Client *client = [Client sharedClient];
     client.secret = secret;

+Alternatively you can use the,

+    - (void)closedWithURL:(NSURL *)url {

+	}

+delegate callback which passes the entire OTPAuth URL instead of just the secret.
+You can then pass the authentication secret back to the main `Client` class by,

+    Client *client = [Client sharedClient];
+    client.authURL = url;

 If the user hits the cancel button in the view controller without a QR code being scanned then you will recieve a

     - (void)closedWithoutSecret {